Lil119/Internet-Technologies/src/assets/code_example.md

 ```

 In this example, the `cache: 'no-store'` option forces the `fetch` request to be **dynamic**, meaning that data is fetched on **every request**.

-This is useful when the API data is frequently updated.
+This is useful when the API data is frequently updated, or when each response of the API depends on who is asking (authentification for example is a dynamic API).

 If you test this code in app/reviews/page.tsx, you will now see the data you modified at [http://localhost:3000/reviews](http://localhost:3000/reviews).